NoroffFEU/development-platforms/trpc-case-study.md

 `tRPC` will attempt to auto-complete your queries, speeding up development and ensuring the use of valid query data.

+#### Great DX

+`tRPC` offers great workflow through all of its features, and provide an overall excellent developer experience.

 ### Example of use

 In the example we're using a `T3 app`, configured with `tRPC`, `Prisma`, `MongoDB`, `Next.js` and `Typescript`.

-      - `MongoDB` is our database.
+      - MongoDB is our database.
-      - `tRPC` will be used to create our endpoint.
+      - tRPC will be used to create our endpoint.
-      - `Prisma` to handle data for our database.
+      - Prisma to handle data for our database.

 In our front-end client folder, we have defined an endpoint the following way.
 We're going to take a closer look at how `tRPC` can be used to tie everything together from backend functions, frontend rendering and an updated database with a new entry while highlighting some of tRPC's excellent workflow and QoL features.